Micron publishes first diversity report, contributes $10 million to cause

 The Micron Foundation’s $10 million commitment includes recent donations to the Advancing Curiosity Fund and Diversity and Opportunity Fund for Virginia Institutions of Higher Education, and support for STEM camps for girls in Japan and Taiwan.

 In addition to these newly established funds, the Micron Foundation will expand efforts to identify programs that support underrepresented groups at higher education institutions globally.
-Established in 1999 as a private, nonprofit organization with a gift from Micron Technology, the Micron Foundation has contributed over $100 million to communities where team members live and work.
+Established in 1999 as a private, nonprofit organization through a gift from Micron Technology, the Micron Foundation has contributed over $100 million to communities where team members live and work.

 Since 2017, Micron has been doing an annual global pay equity analysis to measure gender pay equity in every country where it operates.